 What Factors Play a Role in Installing Central Air?

 Many factors go into the cost to install central air conditioning, including the brand of AC you choose, the unit itself, and the overall size of your home.
-A central air conditioner unit alone runs between $2,500 and $4,000 on average.
+A central air conditioning unit alone can cost thousands of dollars.
+For instance, a split unit air conditioning unit will typically run between $1,900 and $4,200 on average; a packaged central air conditioning unit will be somewhat more, typically between $2,300 to $5,500.
+(More in a minute on the difference between these types of systems.)

-If you add in the labor of an air conditioner contractor, the cost to install central air ranges from $3,834 and $7,528 on average .
+If you add in the labor of an air conditioner contractor, the cost to install central air ranges from $3,883 and $7,918 on average.
 But that number can range depending on where you live, the type of AC system your home needs, and the condition of your existing air ducts.

 According to HomeAdvisor , these are the average air conditioning unit costs with installation: